Skip to main content

 23. Line Bet

-The line bet stands for the amount players wager on each payline they have activated.
-The line bet is adjusted by selecting the coin denomination and the bet level, or the number of coins/credits you bet per active payline.
+The line bet is the amount players wager on each active payline.
+It is adjusted by selecting the coin denomination and the bet level, or the number of coins/credits bet per active payline.

 24. Loose Slot

-Experienced slot players typically opt for betting on the so-called “loose” slots because such games have higher average return percentages and tend to land winning combinations more often.
-Such games offer more frequent but smaller wins and are often referred to as “hot” slots.
+Experienced slot players typically seek out “loose” slots because such games have higher average return percentages and tend to land winning combinations more often.
+These games offer more frequent but smaller wins and are often referred to as “hot” slots.

 25. Multiplier